wso2/docs-choreo-dev/en/docs/insights/choreo-insights-api.md

 ### CacheHit

-Represent response cache hits and misses values for a single timestamp.
+Represents response cache hits and misses values for a single timestamp.
 Timestamp is calculated according to the provided granularity value.

 <table>